Quadient SA: Availability and consultation of the information relating to the Ordinary Annual and Extraordinary General Meeting to be held on 13 June 2025

-The entire Annual General Meeting will be broadcast live via a link available on the Company’ website at the following address: https://invest.quadient.com/en/annual-general-meetings, unless technical reasons make it impossible or seriously disrupt the broadcast.

-The information and documents regarding the General Meeting mentioned in Article R. 22-10- 23 of the French Commercial Code can be found on the Company’s website https://invest.quadient.com/en/annual-general-meetings.
+The information and documents regarding the Annual General Meeting can be found on the Company’s website https://invest.quadient.com/en/annual-general-meetings.

+All shareholders have the right to consult the documents required by the applicable laws and regulations at the registered office of the Company.

+The Annual General Meeting will be webcast live on the Company’ website at the following address: https://invest.quadient.com/en/annual-general-meetings.

 For more information, please contact: